Helm Image Tags Annotations

 Example 2

 A single Ref source used to source the values.yaml for the Helm source.
-In this scenario, the alias is the same as the ref value.
+In this scenario, both sources need to be named and the paths annotation must explicitly specify the helm source.

 ...